bdeckard92/dupUT/01-Class-Content/11-Express/02-Challenge/README.md

 THEN that note appears in the right-hand column
-WHEN I click on the write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column WHEN I click the delete icon next to an existing note THEN that note is deleted and no longer appears in the list of existing notes in the left-hand column
+WHEN I click on the write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```